AliGhorashiCMT/Plasmons_Paper/Substitutional_Defects/README.md

-Bandwidths are written in large bold font for each material in Figure 1.ipynb Conductivity of BN3BC in folder ./BN3BC/Plasmons/ (in appropriately named python notebook) Conductivity of BN3NC in folder ./BN3NC/Plasmons/ (in appropriately named python notebook)
+Bandwidths are written in large bold font for each material in Figure 1.ipynb Conductivity of BN3BC in folder ./BN3BC/Plasmons/ (in appropriately named python notebook) Conductivity of BN3NC in folder ./BN3NC/Plasmons/ (in appropriately named python notebook) (For all other superlattices, a similar folder and similarly appropriately named python notebook)

 Figure 2: AllPlasmons.pdf and Alltaus_allen.pdf